 Q1: Why did Under Armour move into lifestyle wear?

-To stay competitive and meet rising demand for athleisure.
+To stay competitive and meet growing athleisure demand.

 Q3: Is UA lifestyle wear as soft as Lululemon?

-It’s softer than before, but positioned between performance and athleisure comfort.
+It is softer than older UA products, but generally sits between performance gear and premium athleisure softness.

 Q4: What fabrics define the new UA direction?

-💬 The future of activewear is performance you can live in — FuKi Gymwear helps you create it.
+The future of activewear is performance you can live in—and FuKi Gymwear helps brands build exactly that.